-- 1. The Chief Financial Officer shall make an Emergency Funding application available to student groups and oversee the emergency funding Fund. - 2.
-All applications for emergency funding shall be reviewed and recommended by a majority vote of the Committee on Financial affairs. - 3.
-The Legislature must confirm the Committee on Financial Affairs' emergency funding recommendations.
-By a majority vote, at the first legislative meeting which they are present to the legislature. - 4.
+- 1. The Vice President of Financial Affairs shall make an Emergency Funding application available to student groups and oversee the emergency funding Fund. - 2.
+All applications for emergency funding shall be reviewed and recommended by a majority vote of the Committee on Financial affairs.

+- 3. The Legislature must confirm the Committee on Financial Affairs' emergency funding recommendations.
+By a majority vote, at the first legislative meeting in which they are present to the legislature. - 4.
 Each student group is entitled to apply an unlimited amount of times for funding each semester but may receive no more than \$1,500 in emergency funding funds per semester. - 5.
-The Chief Financial Officer may raise or lower the amount a group may receive per semester from emergency funding, subject to confirmation by the Legislature. - 6.
+The Vice President of Financial Affairs may raise or lower the amount a group may receive per semester from emergency funding, subject to confirmation by the Legislature. - 6.
 The guidelines used by the Committee on Financial Affairs in the budget allocation process and any specific guidelines as stated in the Manual on Financial Affairs shall apply to all Group Help requests.